hay/dataknead/README.md

 Knead("cities.csv")
 ```

-To overwrite this behaviour (for a file that doesn't have the correct), use the `read_as` argument.
+To overwrite this behaviour (for a file that doesn't have the correct extension), use the `read_as` argument.
 ```python
 Knead("cities", read_as="csv")
 ```